Ashok Mankad

 In the 1976–77 season in the Ranji Trophy, Mankad scored 827 runs at an average of 206.
 He hit 203* against Maharashtra and 208* against Haryana in successive innings.
 He went past the Bombay record of Ajit Wadekar for the highest aggregate in the tournament.
 These efforts found him a place for the Indian team for one last tour.
 In Australia in 1977–78, Mankad scored 508 runs at 50.80 in the tour matches, finished fourth in the season's averages and topped the averages for India.
 But three Test appearances brought him only 119 runs at 23.80, allowing Chetan Chauhan to establish himself as an opening partner of Gavaskar in this series.
 Mankad did not play another Test and ended his career with 991 runs.

 Mankad was a heavy scorer at the Ranji level.
 When he retired, he had a record aggregate of 6619 runs in Ranji matches at an average of 76, with his 22 centuries equalling Vijay Hazare's record.
 He captained Bombay to titles in 1974–75 and 1975–76.
 His highest first class score of 265 was made in the 1981 finals where Bombay defeated Delhi by an innings.
 He also played some league cricket in England.

 Mankad was married to Nirupama Mankad (née Vasant), a former Asian Tennis champion.
 Their son Harsh Mankad is a member of the Indian Davis Cup tennis team since 2000.
-Elder son Mihir Mankad was also a tennis player and is now an award-winning professor and leadership coach.
+Elder son Mihir Mankad was also a tennis player and is now a professor and leadership coach.
 Mankad served as a commentator and a coach of the Mumbai Ranji team for a few years.
-He died in his sleep on 1 August 2008.
+He died in his sleep on 1 August 2008 in Mumbai, Maharashtra, India.